anothergeorgecoldham/anothergeorgecoldham/README.md

-### Hi there 👋 my name's George and welcome to my Github Profile!

 I am a Cyber Security and Azure cloud engineer working in at [Empired](https://www.empired.com), one of Australia and New Zealands learning Managed Service Providers and Microsoft Partners.